Floating Cat Shelter Is One of Amsterdam’s Greatest Lesser-Known Attractions

-Even though cats don’t really like water, the residents of De Poezenboot seem perfectly fine with their floating home.
+Even though cats don’t typically like water, the residents of De Poezenboot seem perfectly fine with their floating home.
 De Poezenboot, which means “The Cat Boat,” is the only floating cat shelter in the world.

 This beautiful cat is one of the Cat Boat’s occupants